 MD902 Explorer: G-KSSA

-The charity currently operates a night-capable MD902 Explorer from its base in Marden, registration: G-KSSA.
+The charity currently operates a night-capable MD902 Explorer, registration: G-KSSA.
 This helicopter has twin engines.
 It travels at average speeds of up to 150mph, essential for a rapid response to serious medical traumas.
 The MD902 is still one of the most advanced aircraft available for Air Ambulance work, and the combination of this, together with the skills and experience of the pilots, allow the helicopter to land in some of the most challenging locations to respond to medical emergencies.

 The MD Explorer helicopter was the first design to incorporate the unique NOTAR system.
 This means that the helicopter does not have a tail rotor.
 The benefits of this system are increased safety, lower noise levels, better performance and controllability enhancements.